 Fahrenheit 451 was Francois Truffauts only ever venture into genre cinema.
 His one other genre credit of note was his performance as the UFO expert in Steven Spielbergs Close Encounters of the Third Kind (1977).
 Truffauts film The Wild Child (1969), with its true-life story of a child that lived in the wild, has had some minor influence on the genre, most notably as a realist contrast to the ape-man myth of Tarzan.

 In the 1990s and 2000s, both Mel Gibson and Frank Darabont have expressed interest in directing a remake of Fahrenheit 451.
 This is finally set to emerge with the tv movie Fahrenheit 451 (2018) starring Michael B. Jordan as Montag, which substantially rewrote the book.

-Other Ray Bradbury screen adaptations are: the aforementioned The Beast from 20,000 Fathoms (1953) from his short story The Foghorn; the alien invader classic It Came from Outer Space (1953) from his original screenplay; The Illustrated Man (1968) from his short story collection; the dreary tv mini-series The Martian Chronicles (1980) based on his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; a Russian-made Bradbury anthology The Veldt (1987); his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the tv anthology series The Ray Bradbury Theater (1986-92) where he adapted his own stories and hosted the series; the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; and A Sound of Thunder (2005) based on Bradburys classic time travel story; Chrysalis (2008); and the tv movie remake of Fahrenheit 451 (2018).
+Other Ray Bradbury screen adaptations are: the aforementioned The Beast from 20,000 Fathoms (1953) from his short story The Foghorn; the alien invader classic It Came from Outer Space (1953) from his original screenplay; The Illustrated Man (1968) from his short story collection; the dreary tv mini-series The Martian Chronicles (1980) based on his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; a Russian-made Bradbury anthology The Veldt (1987); his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the tv anthology series The Ray Bradbury Theater (1986-92) where he adapted his own stories and hosted the series; the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; A Sound of Thunder (2005) based on Bradburys classic time travel story; Chrysalis (2008); and the tv movie remake of Fahrenheit 451 (2018).